Disclaimer : Katekyo Hitman Reborn! belongs to Akira Amano.

 "Do… you want to go get breakfast?"

-IIV (Tuesday the 22nd of March, 1960.
-Arnseiy & Lisa's home, Moscow, Russian Soviet Federative Socialist Republic.)
+VII (Tuesday the 22nd of March, 1960.
+Arseniy & Lisa's home, Moscow, Russian Soviet Federative Socialist Republic.)

 Technically, Sonya could probably afford to strike out on her own after she turned nine if it wasn't for the whole age/physically a pipsqueak thing.

-Her half joking goal of becoming the World's Greatest Thief meant there were a few more rough edges she still had to polish up.
-Safe cracking for one, hacking was also something she really needed to look into given Rachel's memories of the internet and how it hindered criminal activity once it took off, hot wiring security systems was another.
+Her half joking goal of becoming the World's Greatest Thief meant there were a few more rough edges she still had to polish up before striking out of her 'foster home'.
+Safecracking for one, hacking was also something she really needed to investigate given Rachel's memories of the internet and how it hindered criminal activity once it took off, hot wiring security systems was another.

-Lisa was highly amused at the goal she set herself, how she found out was a mystery she wasn't poking, Arseniy not so much but probably more for the fact it would mean Sonya was sticking around longer than he had figured on initially.
-They eventually decided then informed her that as long as she wanted to keep on training she could very well live with them at least until Tatiana deemed herself finished and ready to strike out on her own.
-As long as she contributed to the household funds, their tribute to the clan's coffers, and when she had nothing else to do keep going to both training and the physical conditioning classes held.
+Lisa was highly amused at the goal she set herself, how she found out was a mystery she wasn't poking, vor Arseniy not so much but probably more for the fact it would mean Sonya was sticking around longer than he had figured on initially.
+They eventually decided then informed her that if she wanted to keep on training she could very well live with them at least until Tatiana deemed herself finished and ready to strike out on her own.
+Only if she contributed to the household funds, their tribute to the clan's coffers, and when she had nothing else to do keep going to both training and the physical conditioning classes when they were held.

 Tatiana scoffed when she heard, fully into the swing of puberty and still with the jealousy problem that marred the girls' relationship.
 Sonya mainly ignored her, hoping that the redhead would get over it and they could go back to how they were in the beginning.